Allocating and developing team roles

 Supporting your studies

-The team role descriptions below are very broad descriptions designed to give you a basic idea of the different types of characteristics which may be associated with various roles.
-Most people do not fit just one role and have a mix of traits.
-A team member can perform more than one role and could take on a second role in a “back-up” capacity, share roles, or hold two roles equally.
-This may depend on the number of members in your group.
+These team role descriptions are broad to give you an idea of the different characteristics which can be support each role.
+Most people have a mixture of traits and can fit more that one role.
+A team member can perform multiple roles, hold a second role in a back-up capacity, share roles, or hold two roles equally.
+This depends on the number of people in your group.

 In your first team meeting, you should share and discuss how you prefer to work and learn.
-This enables you to consider how each of you learns and works and gives an indication of where your team strengths lie.
-This can also highlight if there are any gaps which need to be adapted to and managed.
+This will help you consider you all learn and work, and indicates where your team strengths lie.
+It can also highlight if there are any gaps which need to be adapted to and managed.

 Use the Team Roles table below to allocate team members a role.
-This simplified table focuses on the types of roles and their strengths and weaknesses.
-It uses a simplified version of Belbin’s (1993) model of team roles, from his book, 'Team Roles at Work' (updated in 2010).
+This table focuses on the types of team role and their strengths and weaknesses, and uses a simplified version of Belbin’s (1993) model of team roles from his book, 'Team Roles at Work' (updated in 2010).